Radiologic Technology Frequently Asked Questions

 I am currently an SCSU student and I would like to be in the Radiologic Technology Program.
 What should I do?

-The first step is to declare your intended major as Pre-Radiologic Technology, if you have not already done so.
+The first step is to change your intended major to Pre-Radiologic Technology, if you have not already done so.
 The second step is to see a Radiologic Technology academic adviser.
 If you don’t have one already, please see the Advising Center for advising help and ask them to assign you an academic adviser.
 The academic adviser will help you plan what classes to take.
 Then, complete the requirements for admission to the program.
 Then, you can fill out a Major Application Form.
 Once approved, the form will change your major from Pre-Radiologic Technology to Radiologic Technology, and you will be admitted into the Radiologic Technology program.
 Being “admitted” into the program does not guarantee admission into a clinical internship (which is required for the major).

 If I am a student at St. Cloud Technical College, does that change anything about the admissions process?